oracle/terraform-provider-oci/website/docs/d/management_dashboard_management_dashboards_export.html.markdown

 # Data Source: oci_management_dashboard_management_dashboards_export
 This data source provides details about a specific Management Dashboards Export resource in Oracle Cloud Infrastructure Management Dashboard service.

 Exports an array of dashboards and their saved searches.
 Export is designed to work with importDashboard.
-An example using Oracle Cloud Infrastructure CLI is $oci management-dashboard dashboard export --query data --export-dashboard-id "{\"dashboardIds\":[\"ocid1.managementdashboard.oc1..dashboardId1\"]}"  > dashboards.json $oci management-dashboard dashboard import --from-json file://dashboards.json
+Here's an example of how you can use CLI to export a dashboard. $oci management-dashboard dashboard export --query data --export-dashboard-id "{\"dashboardIds\":[\"ocid1.managementdashboard.oc1..dashboardId1\"]}"  > dashboards.json

 ## Example Usage